Managing Semaphore

 Managing users

 Semaphore users a Role Based Access Control model to manage permissions at the instance level.
-You can add up to 500 persons to your instance.

 To manage users in your Semaphore instance, open the server menu and select People.
 This tab shows users and groups in your instance along with their roles and groups.